Updated: Nov 11

 The final gown I decided to go for something a little more classic with a bohemian edge.
 The Charlotte gown has a full flowing Chiffon skirt but it is teamed with a quite traditional Guipure lace bodice.
 A beautiful final contrasting look.

-The full collection can be viewed exclusively at my Engine Yard Bridal Studio.
+The full collection can be viewed exclusively at my new Buckminster Studio.

 Contact Caroline for more information.